 Start by deciding whether you want a post or page to serve as the homepage (or any page) of your website.
-To add a post to your website, go to the admin page, click “Posts” and then “Add New”.
-From this screen, add a title for your post, insert photos, change the format, and more.
+To add a post to your website, go to the admin dashboard, click “Posts” and then “Add New”.
+You can add a title for your post, insert photos, or change the format.

 Source: First Site Guide

-Click “Save” to save your changes as a draft or “Publish” so the post immediately goes live.
+Click “Save Draft” to save your changes as a draft or click “Publish” so the post immediately goes live.

 If you’re looking to add a page to your website, you’ll work through a very similar process.
 In your admin area, click “Pages” and then “Add New”.